KhushbuAgarwal/event-linking/README.md

-Test event linking
+Test attributed entity/event linking

-## To install phenosage in a new conda envioment
+## To install in a new conda envioment
-med-phenosageconda create -n mynev python=3.9.
+create -n mynev python=3.9.

 conda activate myenv.